 Long-term business loans of three to ten years from a bank will usually carry an interest rate between 4% and 6%, depending on your credit history, cash flow, and other details.
-Banks offer secured loans, where businesses provide collateral in case of an unpaid balance, and unsecured loans, where the business doesn’t provide collateral.
+In addition, banks offer secured loans, where businesses provide collateral in case of an unpaid balance, and unsecured loans, where the business doesn’t provide collateral.

 You can find both short-term small-business loans (some as short as several months) and long-term loans from different online peer-to-peer lending or institutional lending companies, and their interest rates can fluctuate a great deal.
 Some might compare with bank loan rates, but other rates may be nearly twice as much.

-Remember that a fixed-rate loan will keep the same interest rate from when you first sign that promissory note (which is a legal written record of the loan between two entities), but a variable-rate loan could end with significantly higher or lower rates than when you started the deal.
+Remember that a fixed-rate loan will keep the same interest rate from when you first sign that promissory note (a legal written record of the loan between two entities), a variable-rate loan could end with significantly higher or lower rates than when you started the deal.
 Many borrowers prefer fixed rates for their reliability.

 What are some examples of term loans?

 Let’s say a small clothing vendor has seen plenty of financial success and wants to expand to a new location in a nearby town.
-While they have plenty of cash flow, it would still take a long time to save up enough money to open a new store.
-A term loan lets the clothing company open that store right away so they don’t miss out on that extra income.
+While they have plenty of cash flow, it would still take a long time to save enough money to open a new store.
+So a term loan lets the clothing company open that store right away—that way they don’t miss out on that extra income.

 In some ways, a business loan works similarly to a short-term personal loan, like one used to buy a car.
 For example, a moving company with good credit could use the up-front cash from a loan to satisfy increasing demands with additional trucks.
 Other types of machinery required to run a business could also be purchased with a short-term loan.

 However, business loans aren’t only for large single-item purchases.
-If a sports equipment store needs to quickly expand its inventory for a new season, a small loan with a short term can help stock the shelves just in time for the ski or snorkel rush.
+For example, if a sports equipment store needs to expand its inventory for a new season quickly, a small loan with a short term can help stock the shelves just in time for the ski or snorkel rush.